surfergrl/bica-surf-club/README.md

 Logo

 I initially wanted the logo to sit neatly on the bottom left of the hero image and move along with it.
 In the end I am happy with it floating a little more freely - this works well with different viewport sizes.
 In the end I prefer the logo floating off the header image, as it has a different look in what is otherwise a standard aesthetic.

+Lists on Events page

+I wanted to style the events page lists differently from the list elements making up the navbar but there must be some clash as I cannot get the bullet points to show and the list does not behave as expected (wraps lines).
+Tutor support could not solve or suggest.
+Have used hyphens.
+The code has been left in for future correction.

 **Deployment**